PaintballWarEdition/BattleArmory-Issues/README.md

-# BattleGadgets
+# BattleArmory

 ### About

-BattleGadgets is a bukkit plugin which enables using the gadgets known from [**Paintball War Edition**](https://github.com/PaintballWarEdition/Paintball-Wiki) together with the plugin [**BattleArena**](http://dev.bukkit.org/bukkit-plugins/battlearena2/).
+BattleArmory is a bukkit plugin which enables using the weapons and gadgets known from [**Paintball War Edition**](https://github.com/PaintballWarEdition/Paintball-Wiki) together with the plugin [**BattleArena**](http://dev.bukkit.org/bukkit-plugins/battlearena2/).

-All gadgets offer lots of options for customizations and combination of gadget types and features.
-This allows simple creation of unique variations and new gadgets.
+All weapons offer lots of possibilities for customizations and combination to easily create new and unique variations and weapons.

 ### Download